JCSnap/Collection/README.md

 - `Vim` - I use Vim in VSCode for the other VSCode extensions.
 - `Auto Rename Tag` - When you are editing tags, it automatically help you edit the closing tag as well.
 It solves one problem but it saves a lot of time
 - `Plant UML` - To render the UML diagram in real time when I create UML diagrams using PlantUML.
+- `Markdown All in One` - Create table of content for markdown (among other features that I don't really use) with simple command.
+- `Turbo Console Log` - Create readable console log statements by putting your cursor on a variable and pressing `CTRL` + `OPTION` + `L`
+- `Ranbow Indent` - Colour code the indentations to make them more differentiatable.
+Honestly just mainly for aesthetic.

 Now we are moving towards Project specific extensions
 - `ES7 React Snippets` - For React.
 Honestly, the only snippet I use is rcfe which creates a functional boilerplate component for you